instoredealz-omar/instoreaws/replit.md

 ## Recent Changes

+### July 9, 2025 - Customer Page Spacing Optimization & UI Improvements
+- **Consistent Spacing Standards**: Optimized spacing across all customer pages for improved visual hierarchy and readability
+- **Customer Deals Page**: Reduced py-8 to py-6, mb-8 to mb-6 for header, mb-8 to mb-6 for filter cards, and gap-6 to gap-4 for deals grid
+- **Customer Dashboard**: Streamlined spacing with py-8 to py-6, consistent mb-6 for headers, gap-8 to gap-6 for main grid, and gap-6 to gap-4 for stats
+- **Loading States**: Improved loading overlay spacing with py-12 to py-8, and reduced padding for better mobile experience
+- **Card Components**: Optimized CardContent padding from p-6 to p-4 for filter cards and quick action cards
+- **Section Spacing**: Reduced mt-12 to mt-8 for section spacing throughout dashboard for better content density
+- **Grid Improvements**: Adjusted grid gaps consistently across components for balanced layout density
+- **Empty States**: Improved empty state card padding from p-12 to p-8 for better proportions
+- **Mobile Responsive**: Enhanced mobile spacing with consistent padding and margin adjustments across all breakpoints

 ### July 9, 2025 - Complete Category Filtering Implementation Across All Deal Components
 - **Universal Category Filtering**: Implemented comprehensive category filtering functionality across all deal-related components and pages
 - **Backend API Integration**: Fixed frontend components to properly pass category parameters to `/api/deals` endpoint with URLSearchParams